Eschatologue/CM_wiki/docs/class/fighter/index.md

 ## Level 9: Indomitable

 If you fail a saving throw, you can reroll it with a bonus equal to your Fighter level.
-If you do so, you must use the new roll, and you can’t use this feature again until you finish a Long Rest.
+If you do so, you must use the new roll, and you can't use this feature again until you finish a Long Rest.

 You can use this feature twice between Long Rests starting at level 13 and three times between Long Rests starting at level 17.

 ## Level 9: Master of Armaments

 You are a master of weapons.
-Whenever you finish a Long Rest, you can choose any of the kinds of Mastery weapons you’re using and replace the Mastery property of each with another Mastery property.
+Whenever you finish a Long Rest, you can choose any of the kinds of Mastery weapons you're using and replace the Mastery property of each with another Mastery property.
 The chosen kind of weapon must qualify for the new property.
-For example, you could replace the Longsword’s Sap property with the Push property.
+For example, you could replace the Longsword's Sap property with the Push property.

 These property changes apply only for you, not for others, and the changes end for you when you finish your next Long Rest.